How to contribute code to an existing project¶

 On the command line, or in your IDE, fetch the new branch:

 $ git fetch -p --all From gitlab.com:beautifulcanoe/peopleops/docs.beautifulcanoe.com * [new branch] 1-create-a-gitlab-merge-request-howto -> origin/1-create-a-gitlab-merge-request-howto Already up-to-date.
-Current branch master is up-to-date.
+Current branch main is up-to-date.

 git fetch means that